Actively Recruiting

 - Maternal age 18 years or older

-- Male fetus with LUTO, dilated bladder, keyhole sign, and bilateral hydronephrosis
+- Male fetus with LUTO, dilated bladder, "keyhole sign" and bilateral hydronephrosis

-- Presence of oligohydramnios or anhydramnios
+- Oligohydramnios or anhydramnios

-- Favorable fetal urine analysis after 20 weeks: urinary sodium < 100 mEq/L, chloride < 90 mEq/L, osmolality < 200 mOsm/kg
+- Favorable urine analysis after 20 weeks with urinary sodium < 100 mEq/L, chloride < 90 mEq/L, and osmolality < 200 mOsm/kg

 - No previous in utero intervention for LUTO

-- Absence of chromosomal abnormalities and other anomalies
+- No chromosomal abnormalities or associated anomalies

-- Gestational age between 16 0/7 and 25 6/7 weeks at time of procedure
+- Gestational age between 16 weeks 0 days and 25 weeks 6 days at procedure

-- Normal karyotype confirmed by invasive testing (amniocentesis or CVS); patients refusing invasive testing are excluded
+- Normal karyotype confirmed by invasive testing

 - Parents or guardian willing to provide signed informed consent